 Since each client program is custom designed, please contact the CPT office by e-mail or phone (541 801-5916) to receive a preliminary program design and/or cost estimate.

-In addition to operating our own service dog program, for over a decade CPT has operated the Atlanta-area Puppy Raiser Classes for Canine Companions for Independence (CCI), the nation’s largest and most respected nonprofit service dog organization.
+In addition to operating our own service dog program, for almost two decades CPT has operated the Atlanta-area Puppy Raiser Classes for Canine Companions for Independence (CCI), the nation’s largest and most respected nonprofit service dog organization.
 Furthermore, CPT President Mark Spivak’s company Dog Star Technologies, in partnership with CCI, conducts government contracted canine neuroscience and behavioral research designed to improve the selection and training of service dogs.
 Below are some photographs of a recent CPT-CCI Puppy Raiser Class.

 The CPT service dog program and the CCI Puppy Raiser Class includes conditioning drills to train the dogs to remain calm, composed, confident, and on-task regardless of the floor or ground substrate, vehicles, or objects present in the environment and regardless of whether the environment contains unfamiliar persons, dogs, cats, or wildlife- even chickens!